 01-2345678.
 In contrast, Social Security numbers are issued as 012-34-567.
 This identification number normally remains permanently connected to the business and is not reused or assigned to another business.

 The FEIN application is available on the IRS web site along with useful information.
-Other ways to obtain the FEIN including requesting IRS Form SS-4 by mail or completing the online SS-4.
+Other examples of how to apply for an EIN include requesting IRS Form SS-4 by mail or completing the online SS-4.
 Instructions for filing Form SS-4 are available on the IRS web site.

 Once issued, the FEIN should remain attached to the business until a qualifying change is made or the business requests the FEIN be retired.
 A qualifying change would include a sole proprietorship changing entities and becoming a corporation, a corporation changing to a partnership, and a partnership adding a new partner to the business.
 In general, the FEIN does not need to be changed if the business decides to change the name, address, phone number, or location, provided the business remains in the United States.